 The next day, once frozen, I moved them to a soda can refrigerator pack from front to back so that the oldest milk was at the front of the box.
 This is an easy and inexpensive way to keep the milk organized.
 By the time I went to work I had about two weeks worth of milk stored up, which took a lot of stress off.
 A little goes a long way as long as you give yourself several weeks.
 We had plenty for my return to work and my trip to Dublin.

 Are you a pumping mama?
-What did you find worked for you?
+What did you find helpful in building your milk stash?